appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

 * **Application Load Balancer (ALB)** - If you already have an ALB, make sure you have listeners set up for ports 80 and 443.
 Otherwise, provision an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-application-load-balancer.html#configure-load-balancer).
 * **Amazon Elastic File System (EFS)** - If you haven't set up an EFS yet, follow these steps:
     - Go to **AWS EFS** in the Amazon Management Console and click the **Create file system** button.
-    - Give a meaningful name to your file system, and configure VPC.
+    - Give a meaningful name to your file system and configure VPC.
-    - Refresh the file system listing, and select the file system that you created above.
+    - Refresh the file system listing, and select the file system you created above.
     - Go to the **Network** tab, and click **Manage** button on the right side.
     - Select the Amazon Security group with port 2049 accessible.
 If you don't have one:
         - [Create a Security Group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#creating-security-group)